What Is The Difference Between A Customer And Consumer

 2. Tailor Your Marketing Messages

 Craft marketing messages that resonate with both customers and consumers.
-Highlight the benefits of your product or service in a way that appeals to each group.
-For customers, focus on factors like price, convenience, and value.
-For consumers, emphasize the features, benefits, and experiences that they will derive from using the product.
+Worth adding: highlight the benefits of your product or service in a way that appeals to each group.
+Because of that, for customers, focus on factors like price, convenience, and value.
+For consumers, underline the features, benefits, and experiences that they will derive from using the product.

 Example: An electronics company selling gaming consoles should tailor its marketing messages to appeal to both parents (customers) and children (consumers).
 For parents, the marketing might focus on the educational benefits of gaming and the safety features of the console.
 For children, the marketing might highlight the exciting games and interactive features.